wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 Created helm-charts/person-service
 Generating RBAC rules
 I1027 13:19:52.883020   72377 request.go:665] Waited for 1.017668738s due to client-side throttling, not priority and fairness, request: GET:https://api.art6.ocp.lan:6443/apis/controlplane.operator.openshift.io/v1alpha1?timeout=32s
 WARN[0002] The RBAC rules generated in config/rbac/role.yaml are based on the chart's default manifest.
-Some rules may be missing for resources that are only enabled with custom values, and some existing rules may be overly broad.
+Some rules might be missing for resources that are only enabled with custom values, and some existing rules may be overly broad.
 Double check the rules generated in config/rbac/role.yaml to ensure they meet the Operator's permission requirements.
 ```

 These commands initialize the project for the Operator based on the chart found in the `../helm-chart` folder.
 A `PersonService` CRD should also have been created in `config/crd/bases`.
 The following listing shows the complete directory structure generated by the commands: